 Lord Potter challenged Harry to a duel to test his skills, supporting his belief that in the past they really did use them to solve everything.
 To Harry's eyes, the world was a blur, but it was a manageable one.
 Debris would've been the main concern, but the room they fought in was wide and clear.
 He could see a rough blob that was enough to aim at, and more importantly he could certainly use to glow of the spells to identify and dodge them.
 He made do.

 William was good, incredibly so.
 But Harry, until recently, had done this for a living, and he'd been the best.
 Even Lucretia admitted the he was powerful, though perhaps not fit to be seen in public.

 They would teach him, it was decided, and if he could learn to fit in the public eye, he could carry the Potter name.
-He was adopted him on a preliminary basis, on the conditions that he never claim inheritance over William's sons, and he defer to Lord Potter or Lord Black on all matters.
+He was adopted on a preliminary basis, on the condition that he never claim inheritance over William's sons, and he defer to Lord Potter or Lord Black on all matters.
 They had power over his life, from housing to marriage, and his successes would be theirs.
 But Harry had shelter, food and clothes.
 It was more than enough.